 - Illustrated leadership potential.

 All applicants must be nominated by their college or university.
 As such, Purdue applicants are reviewed by an internal committee and up to 6 nominees are sent forward to the Udall Foundation for consideration.
-Students applying must submit application materials to the National and International Scholarships Office as follows:
+Students applying for Purdue nomination must submit through the campus preliminary application process.
+All application materials must be submitted as follows:

-- Students must submit the application form, transcripts, and essay (Note: Purdue transcripts should be ordered via MyPurdue and sent directly to the NISO Director)
+- should be ordered via MyPurdue, sent directly to the NISO Director's email

-All application materials must be submitted by the campus deadline of TBD, January 2014
+All application materials must be submitted by the campus deadline - January 31, 2014